 Still wondering how gas grills work?
 Look below for answers to the most common questions about these outdoor appliances.

 Q. What is a gas grill?

 Gas grills use propane or natural gas to create a gas flame that either heats food directly or heats a grilling element that radiates heat to the food.
 Gas barbecues usually include two or three burners that sit below a metal grate that serves as the cooking surface.

 Q. How do I choose a gas grill?

-Choose a gas grill by determining what size is required, whether the grill will be fueled by natural gas or propane, and how much is in the budget.
-Since grills spend their lives exposed to the elements, pick a grill with high-quality parts, such as stainless steel or cast iron grates, and stainless steel or enamel-coated metal exteriors that will resist rust.
-Quality might cost more upfront, but it will pay off in longevity.
+Choose a gas grill by determining what size you require, whether the grill will be fueled by natural gas or propane, and how much is in your budget.
+Since grills spend their lives exposed to the elements, pick a grill with high-quality parts, such as stainless steel or cast-iron grates, and stainless steel or enamel-coated metal exteriors that will resist rust.
+Quality might cost more up front, but it will pay off in longevity.

 Q. Does a gas grill use charcoal?

 Traditional gas grills do not use charcoal for fuel.
 Instead, they use propane or natural gas.
 Some dual-fuel models function as both charcoal grills and gas grills.